vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/audit8.md

 ### InSpec runner scripts
 For accreditation purposes there may be a requirement to produce a CKL file for each ESXi host and/or VM.
 We have also created a PowerCLI script that acts as a runner for InSpec to loop through a list of hosts or VMs, then produce a json report for each, and if the SAF CLI is installed also create a CKL file.

-With this script you can also provide an [attestation](/docs/automation-tools/safcli/#creating-and-applying-manual-attestations) file that will be applied to the results and incorporated into the CKL file.
+With this script an [attestation](/docs/automation-tools/safcli/#creating-and-applying-manual-attestations) file can also be provided that will be applied to the results and incorporated into the CKL file.

 #### Using the ESXi runner script
 To use the runner script, do the following:
 {{< tabpane text=false right=false persist=header >}}
 {{% tab header="**Version**:" disabled=true /%}}
 {{< tab header="8.0 U3" lang="powershell" >}}
-# Enter Powershell
+# Enter PowerShell
 pwsh

 # If not already previously done setup the credential for the vCenter connection.